 Map of breakfasts in Lincoln

-You can locate the restaurants and cafés serving breakfast in Lincoln that are featured in this article on the map below:
+You can locate the restaurants and cafés serving breakfast in Lincoln that are featured in this article by clicking on the map below:

 Do you have some recommendations on the best breakfasts in Lincoln?
 Please feel free to share them in the comments below.